wp-plugins/active-directory-integration/readme.txt

 = Authentication is successfull but the user is not authorized by group membership.
 What is wrong? = A common mistake is that the Base DN is set to a wrong value.
 If the user resides in an Organizational Unit (OU) that is not "below" the Base DN the groups the user belongs to can not be determined.
 A quick solution is to set the Base DN to something like `dc=mydomain,dc=local` without any OU.
+Another common mistake is to use `ou=users,dc=mydomain,dc=local` instead of `cn=users,dc=mydomain,dc=local` as Base DN.
+Do you see the difference?
+I recommend to use tools like [ADSIedit](http://technet.microsoft.com/en-us/library/cc773354(WS.10).aspx) to learn more about your Active Directory.

 = I want to use Sync Back but don't want to use a Global Sync User.
 What can I do? = You must give your users the permission to change their own attributes in Active Directory.
 To do so, you must give write permission on "SELF" (internal security principal).
-Run ADSIedit.msc, right click the OU all your users belong to, choose "Properties", go on tab "Security", add the user "SELF" and give him the permission to write.
+Run ADSIedit.msc, right click the OU or CN all your users belong to, choose "Properties", go on tab "Security", add the user "SELF" and give him the permission to write.

 = I use the User Meta feature.
 Which type I should use for which attribute? = Not all attribute types from the Active Directory schema are supported and there are some special types.
 Types marked as SyncBack can be synced back to AD (if the attribute is writeable).